amundsen-io/amundsen/docs/developer_guide.md

 ### Local data

-Local data is persisted under [.local/](../.local/), clean up those directories to reset the databases
+Local data is persisted under .local/ (at the root of the project), clean up the following directories to reset the databases:

 ```bash
 #  reset elasticsearch